mlhpdx/SimplestLoadBalancer/Readme.md

 ## Running SLB ##

-By default SLB will listen on ports `1812` and `1813` incomming UDP packets and will relay them one to one of the backend targets it knows.
+By default SLB will listen on ports `1812` and `1813` for incomming UDP packets and relay them to random backend targets it knows.
 The ports it listens on can with the `--server-port-range` option, which accepts a single port (e.g. `541`) or a range of ports (e.g. `4000-5000`).

 To make SLB aware of backends requires sending "watchdog" (aka. "keep alive") packets to the admin port (more on this below).
 By default the admin port is `1111`, but it can be configured using the `--admin-port` option.
 If multiple network cards are present in your system, you can specify the IP using the `--admin-ip` option.
 If the IP specified with `--admin-ip` is in the multicast CIDR range (`244.0.0.0/4`) SLB will automatically join that multicast group (more on this below).